sgmurphy/wordpress-plugins/woo-advanced-shipment-tracking/readme.txt

 3. Select default shipping provider from setting page and add tracking number in order page.

 == Changelog ==

+= 3.6.8 =
+* Improvement - Updated the string “selected” to use a non-translatable function for better compatibility.
+* Dev - Tested plugin with WordPress 6.5.5
+* Dev - Tested with WooCommerce 9.0.2
+* Fix - Fixed the issue where custom email content was not being saved properly.

 = 3.6.7 =
 * Enhancement - Improved the tracking info template design for responsive